Platform capabilities

 Post-Execution Defect Attribution

-Fuse failure signals with SHAP-explained priors to produce triage advice, not just ranked file lists.
+Fuse failure signals with repository priors to produce triage advice, not just ranked file lists.
+Under review at Springer EMSE.

 Platform